-Learn More: Revamping a vacation rental to maximize ROI
+Learn More: How to make money on a vacation rental property

 When it comes to tax benefits, a vacation rental investment is a lot like a primary residence.
 You may enjoy tax deductions related to mortgage payments, property taxes, rental income, insurance premiums, and so on.
 But, how you use your property, and how often you use it, can impact what expenses you can write off.

-Let’s get back to basics for a minute.
-One of the greatest benefits of owning a vacation rental investment property is that you can use it for business and for pleasure.
-Visit your vacation rental investment for a little “me time.”
+One of the greatest benefits of owning a vacation rental property is that you can use it for business and for pleasure.
+Visit your vacation home for a little “me time.”
 Get away for a romantic weekend.
 Host lively events for family and friends.
 With a vacation home, you can make money and make memories.
 You don’t have to choose.

 That said, if you do think of your vacation home primarily as an investment, you’ll want to minimize personal use (or save it for the shoulder season) and prioritize guest access.

-With a local, full-service team managing your property, you can enjoy all the benefits of a vacation rental investment—with none of the hassles.
+With a local, full-service team watching over your home and your guests, you can enjoy all the benefits of a vacation rental investment property—with none of the hassles.